magepages/mpdocs/docs/automatic-related-products/index.md

 * **Sidebar Bottom**: Related Products Block is displayed at the bottom of Sidebar
 * **Above Content**: Related Product Block is displayed on top of Content in Category Page
 * **Below Content**: Related Product Block is displayed below Content in Category Page
-* **Custom**: You can select the block’s display location in any position.
-There will be a specific guide for this section at the end of this user guide.

 ```
 Unfortunately, this Location=Custom function is under a maintainance for fixing so please we don't recommend you use this option.